Neelam (organisation)

-Neelam (Tamil: நீலம்) is an Indian socio-cultural organisation founded by filmmaker Pa.
+Neelam (Tamil: நீலம்) is an Indian socio-cultural NGO founded by filmmaker Pa.
 Ranjith, based in Chennai, Tamil Nadu.
 The organisation works towards anti-caste social justice, Dalit-Bahujan cultural expression and community activism across cinema, journalism, literature, performance art and public debate.
 It functions through different branches such as Neelam Productions, Neelam Panpaatu Maiyam (Neelam Cultural Centre), Neelam Foundation, Neelam Social and a literary magazine titled Neelam.
 The organisation draws inspiration from the Ambedkarism philosophy of B. R. Ambedkar and aims to generate a Dalit-perspective platform for art, politics and culture.

 History

-Neelam's origins trace back to Pa.
-Ranjith's earlier social initiatives.
-Around 2015, Ranjith and his associates formed the Neelam Foundation, an NGO focused on the educational upliftment of marginalized children in Chennai slums.
+Around 2015, Pa.
+Ranjith and his associates formed the Neelam Foundation, focused on the educational upliftment of marginalized children in Chennai slums.
 The foundation runs "Neelam Educational Centers," which provide children with extra-curricular training in art, culture, and sports.
 This foundational work in community activism subsequently expanded into the broader, more public-facing socio-cultural organisation comprising Neelam Productions, Neelam Panpaatu Maiyam, and Neelam Social aimed at anti-caste politics in media and the arts.